Home Programming Git and GitHub Best Practices for Professional Developers

 See also: https://datatracker.ietf.org/doc/html/rfc6585

-Notice the structure: imperative subject line (under 72 characters), a blank line, then the body explaining the before state, the after state, and why the change was needed.
-This pattern — called the “50/72 rule” — is a widely adopted convention because most Git tools wrap text at these boundaries.
+The structure is straightforward: an imperative subject line (under 72 characters), a blank line, and then a body explaining the state before, the state after, and why the change was required.
+This pattern, sometimes called the “50/72 rule,” is widely adopted because most Git tools wrap text at these boundaries.

 Pull Request Best Practices

 Pull requests (PRs) are where individual work becomes team work.
-A great PR makes reviewers’ lives easy.
-A terrible PR — a 3,000-line monstrosity with the description “some updates” — makes everyone miserable and usually results in a rubber-stamp approval, which defeats the entire purpose of code review.
+A good PR makes the reviewer’s task straightforward.
+A poor PR—a 3,000-line submission with the description “some updates”—leaves everyone frustrated and typically results in a rubber-stamp approval, which defeats the entire purpose of code review.

 Pull Request Lifecycle Create Branch from main Write Code atomic commits Open PR description + context CI Checks lint, test, build Code Review discuss + iterate Changes requested Approved LGTM Merge to main Deploy Key Principle: Keep PRs under 400 lines of code changes.
 Smaller PRs get reviewed faster and more thoroughly.

-Research from Google’s engineering practices shows a clear correlation: the larger the PR, the less effective the review.
-Reviewers’ attention degrades sharply after about 200-400 lines of changes.
-A 2,000-line PR almost guarantees that subtle bugs will slip through because no human can maintain focused attention across that much code.
+Research from Google’s engineering practices indicates a clear correlation: larger PRs are less effective to review.
+Reviewer attention degrades sharply after approximately 200 to 400 lines of changes.
+A 2,000-line PR almost guarantees that subtle bugs will slip through because no reviewer can sustain focused attention across that much code.

-• Under 400 lines of changed code (not counting generated files, lock files, or test fixtures)
+• Under 400 lines of changed code, excluding generated files, lock files, and test fixtures.

-• Self-contained — it doesn’t leave the codebase in a broken state if nothing else merges after it
+• Self-contained: it does not leave the codebase in a broken state if no subsequent PRs are merged.

-If your feature requires 2,000 lines of code, break it into a stack of 4-5 smaller PRs that build on each other.
-Many teams use tools like Graphite, ghstack, or GitHub’s own branch protection rules to manage stacked PRs.
+If a feature requires 2,000 lines of code, it should be decomposed into a stack of four or five smaller PRs that build on one another.
+Many teams use tools such as Graphite, ghstack, or GitHub’s branch protection rules to manage stacked PRs.

-A great PR description follows a template that answers three questions: What did you change?
-Why did you change it?
-How can the reviewer verify it?
+A good PR description follows a template that answers three questions: what was changed, why the change was made, and how the reviewer can verify it.

 ## What